TheSirC/HypeDown/README.md

 ## HypeDown

-A command-line interface to download all the favorite of a user's page.
-The program is a port to Rust of the wonderful [HypeMachineDownloader](https://github.com/jamend/HypeMachineDownloader.git)
+A command-line interface to download all the favorites of a user's page.
+The program is a port to Rust of the wonderful [HypeMachineDownloader](https://github.com/jamend/HypeMachineDownloader.git).
 It's using [snatch](https://github.com/derniercri/snatch.git) to do its download and write part.

 ### Usage :